Drunk Driving Essay on Driving while Intoxicated

 Alcohol and driving is a deadly mix.

 Alcohol is involved in 40% of traffic deaths.
 Among persons aged 16 to 20, the percentage is 36.
+Every day, approximately 29 people in the US die in a motor accident involving an alcohol-impaired driver.
+That calculates to one death per every 50 minutes.

 There is more, an analysis by NIH scientists indicate that over 70% of people in crashes caused by alcohol driving met the criteria of being alcohol dependent, but most have never been arrested or received treatment for alcoholism.